SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 In this exercise, you will create a SAP Fiori elements application of type List Report Object Page, based on the given SAP Cloud Application Programming Model sample service.
-For this you will make usage of the SAP Fiori Tools Application Generator.
+For this you will make usage of the SAP Fiori tools Application Generator.

-## Exercise 1.1 Using the SAP Fiori Tools Application Generator
+## Exercise 1.1 Using the SAP Fiori tools Application Generator

 (1) In SAP Business Application Studio, invoke the Command Palette\
 (View -\>Find Command... or ctrl+shift+p(Win)/cmd+shift+p(Mac))\